1. Home

 Editor 2.0 is ThriveCart’s canvas-based page builder for creating complete sales funnels.
 Unlike previous editors where you worked on individual pages, Editor 2.0 provides a unified workspace where you design all funnel pages—checkout, upsells, downsells, and success pages—in one interface.

-Users familiar with Convertri will be familiar with the layout and functionality of this editor that uses a 48-column grid system that automatically aligns elements with precision.
-You build pages using sections (full-width containers) and elements (text, images, buttons, videos, checkout forms) that snap to the grid.
+Users familiar with Convertri will be familiar with the layout and functionality of this editor that uses a 200-column grid system that automatically aligns elements with precision.
+You build pages using sections (full-width containers) and elements (text, images, buttons, videos, checkout forms) that snap to the invisible grid.
 This gives you the freedom to move elements around, but no fighting with rulers to ensure perfect alignment.
 Build professional layouts from scratch, or use our pre-built templates.
 No design experience necessary.

 Key capabilities: